Lifestyle & Culture

 Speaking of wars, I have a different perspective on this unique city.
 The first time I came here, it was after months in Iraq, and I didn’t remember anything.
 When we returned the second time with our British friends the Rendells, it snapped me out of my funk.

-It really is as beautiful as everyone says.
-And it has the distinction of being a super-tourist destination without having given into the crass commercialization of some sections of Paris or Amsterdam.
+We just returned last fall and Bruges really is as beautiful as everyone says.
+And it has the distinction of being a super-touristy destination without having given into the crass commercialization of some sections of Paris or Amsterdam.

 Yeah, it’s a touristy thing, but you really should take a canal tour.